Dermestes frischii

 Another identification key between this species and D. maculatus, is the pattern of the light-colored satae on either side of the thorax.
 In D. frischii, this pattern is fringed (see Figure 2), slightly comparible to the flames on a Hot Wheels car.

 There is also a difference in the appearance of the larvae of the two species.
-In D. frischii, the dorsal stripe is interrupted just behind the head of the larva on the pleurite of first thoracic segment (see Figure 3).
+In D. frischii, the dorsal stripe is interrupted on the prothorax - that's just behind the head (see Figure 3).